-With borders slowly reopening, the prospect of travel is becoming more and more likely towards the end of 2020.
-But are you worried how to travel safely during the Pandemic?
+With borders slowly reopening, the prospect of travel is becoming more and more likely towards the end of 2021.
+But once thing is for certain, there will be many policies and procedures in place going forward with international travel.
+Are worried how you can travel safely during the Pandemic?

 1. Educate yourself